-In general, annual cash bonuses for our NEOs, other than Mr. Oringer, and other key employees are determined under our Short-Term Incentive Plan.
-The Short-Term Incentive Plan is an "at risk" bonus compensation program designed to foster a performance-oriented culture, where individual performance is aligned with the Company's financial and business objectives.
-Our Short-Term Incentive Plan provides guidelines for the calculation of annual non-equity, incentive-based compensation that is subject to the Compensation Committee's oversight and modification.
+In general, annual cash bonuses for our NEOs, other than Mr. Oringer, and other key employees are determined by our Compensation Committee on an annual basis.
+The annual cash incentive is an "at risk" bonus compensation program designed to foster a performance-oriented culture, where individual performance is aligned with the Company's financial and business objectives.